swanson/no-extra-points/_posts/2019-02-15-week-2-fanball-plays.md

 ## QB Logan Woodside – ($6,100) / WR Alonzo Moore ($5,100)

 Another one of the AAF’s few promising quarterbacks, Logan Woodside figures to come in under-owned with the Commanders projected to score a miniscule 19-points.
 In his first game action, Woodside impressed with 255 yards on 36 attempts.
 Noted above, one-third of those attempts went to Mekale McKay, likely driving up his ownership this coming week.

-With Greg Ward also carrying name recognition, Alonzo Moore remains the most likely to come in under-owned.
-The cheapest of the three, Moore received 5 targets in Week 1, catching 3 of them for 78 yards.
-However, of his 5 targets 4 traveled more than 15 yards down field.
+With Greg Ward Jr also carrying name recognition, Alonzo Moore remains the most likely to come in under-owned.
+The cheapest of the three WRs, Moore received 5 targets in Week 1, catching 3 of them for 78 yards.
+However, of his 5 targets, four traveled more than 15 yards down field.
 An under-owned, big play threat, Moore makes a sneaky stacking partner with Woodside this week.

 ---